xekon/GradCurve/README.md

 GradCurve filter can be used to edit the gradation curves similar to the curves function of painting programs.
 It is a powerful tool that allows you to do some basic correction like brightness, contrast and gamma as well as a wide range of advanced color corrections and manipulations.

-Ported from VirtualDub plugin http://members.chello.at/nagiller/vdub/index.html forum: http://forum.doom9.org/showthread.php?t=133191
+Ported from VirtualDub plugin http://members.chello.at/nagiller/vdub/index.html

 Usage